Rikenunes8/feup-cpm-Emarket/EmarketTerminal/README.md

 # ACME Emarket Terminal

-This is the ACME Emarket Terminal application that allows customers to proceed with the checkout and exit the supermarket at the end of their shiopping.
+This is the ACME Emarket Terminal application that allows customers to proceed with the checkout and exit the supermarket at the end of their shopping.

 ## How to run